Home

 Recipe for success

-The Cookhouse wind farm is one of over 35 green energy projects in which the IDEAS Fund, one of the funds managed by African Infrastructure Investment Managers (AIIM), has a financial stake.
+The Cookhouse Wind Farm is one of over 35 green energy projects in which the IDEAS Fund, one of the funds managed by African Infrastructure Investment Managers (AIIM), has a financial stake.

 Vuyo Ntoi, co-managing director of AIIM, says the government’s REIPPP scheme requires independent power producers to implement social and economic development initiatives within a 50km radius from where the projects are located.